amaiorano/amaiorano.github.io/_posts/2023-03-15-gbs-control-case-ypbpr.md

 * As with the HDMI case, I wanted the same reset button and status LED on the front panel.

-Having made the back panel a separate pice in my original design, all I had to do was design a new back panel:
+Having made the back panel a separate piece in my original design, all I had to do was design a new one:

 ![](/assets/images/gbs-control-case-ypbpr/YPbPr_Case_Back.jpg)